Architecture:

 History and Historical Building:

-Beautifully restored 1887 Eastern European Othodox Jewish synagogue on the lower east side with amazing stained glass, elaborate brass fixtures and Moorish style detailing.
+Museum at Eldridge Street Beautifully restored 1887 Eastern European Othodox Jewish synagogue on the lower east side with amazing stained glass, elaborate brass fixtures and Moorish style detailing.
 The synagogue is seen with a very detailed hands-on historical tour, and the basement contains exhibitions devoted to Jewish history in New York.
 The synagogue frequently hosts lectures and concerts.

 Museum Rating: Pauline: 9, Paul: 9 (out of 10).